-A total of 549 members of the Nationalist Movement Party’s (MHP) Manisa provincial branch have resigned to join former MHP deputy Meral Akşener, who was expelled from the party, in her efforts to establish a new political party.
+Three hundred members of the Nationalist Movement Party’s (MHP) Afyonkarahisar provincial branch have resigned to join former MHP deputy Meral Akşener in her efforts to establish the new “Center Democrat Party.”

 Akşener recently announced that a new political party that is to be “neither right, nor left” would be formed under her leadership in the early fall of 2017.

 Koray Aydın, who recently resigned from the MHP, announced during an interview with HaberTürk in late August that the new party to be founded by Akşener would most likely be named the “Center Democrat Party.”